mautic/user-documentation/docs/contacts/manage_contacts.rst

     Make sure in your App, that the above ``HTTP`` request is using a cookie (if possible, re-use the cookie from the ``mautic.addcontact`` POST request prior) AND that you reuse this cookie from one request to the next.
 This is how Mautic (and other tracking software) knows that it's really the same user.
 If you can't do this, you may run into the (unlikely but possible) case where you have multiple contacts from the same IP address and Mautic will merge them all into a single contact as it can't tell who is who without a cookie.

+.. vale off

-Google Analytics and Facebook Pixel tracking support
+Google Analytics and acebook Pixel tracking support
 ****************************************************

+.. vale on

 Mautic supports contact tracking using Google Analytics and the Facebook pixel.
 Go to Mautic **Configuration** > **Tracking Settings** and set up: